nachoSO/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####4.
 Appropriate training data

-I've created a large dataset however, I am using my laptop's GPU (850M), so, for the sake of simplicity in terms of time, I've decided to use only the Udacity dataset, maybe in the future as challenge, i'll train the entire dataset (2GB more or less) with a decent GPU.
+I created a large dataset however, I am using my laptop's GPU (850M), so, for the sake of simplicity in terms of time, I've decided to use only the Udacity dataset, maybe in the future as challenge, i'll train the entire dataset (2GB more or less) with a decent GPU.

 ###Model Architecture and Training Strategy

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to not reinvent the wheel, in order to do so I decided to adopt state of the art techniques to implement in my project, that is, NVIDIA and comma.ai models that are well-known in the community.
+The overall strategy for deriving a model architecture was to not reinvent the wheel, in order to do so I decided to adopt state of the art techniques in my project, i.e, I implemented NVIDIA and comma.ai models that are well-known in the community.

 My first tries with these models were so bad, there were a few spots where the vehicle fell off the track, as is detailed in the video :)

 With the scope to tackle with these problems and to improve the driving behavior, I applied data augmentation into my dataset, I did a little research about some techniques used in data augmentation, these are:

-- (image_processing.py)

-To combat the overfitting, I modified the model adding dropout functions, in fact the driving changes a lot adding the dropout functions.

-The data augmentation techniques used are these:
+The data augmentation techniques used are in the file image_processing.py, the techniques are:

 - The first thing is related with the steering angle, I detected that the angle distribution was very unbalanced with a big amount of zeros in the distribution, the original distribution is shown here: ![Left][image_distribution]
  In order to change the distribution I ignored certain values under certain threshold (as is reflected in this link https://medium.com/@mohankarthik/cloning-a-car-to-mimic-human-driving-5c2f7e8d8aff).
 - The input image in the NVIDIA paper is detailed in this way: "The input image is split into YUV planes and passed to the network.".
-So, I transformed the images into the YUV space ("The input image is split into YUV planes and passed to the network.").
+So, I transformed the images into the YUV space.
-- I also flipped images and angles thinking that this would generalize better the training.
+- I also flipped images and angles thinking that this would generalize better the training, this technique was explained in the course slides.
 For example, here is an image that has then been flipped: ![Left][imageFlipped]

+To combat the overfitting, I modified the model adding dropout functions, in fact the driving improves a lot.

 At the end of the process, the vehicle is able to drive autonomously around the track one without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture is this one ![Left][imageNVIDIA] ELU functions were added also as in the comma.ai model.
+The final model architecture is this one ![Left][imageNVIDIA] ELU (as in the comma.ai model) and dropout functions were added.
+RELU functions does not work very well (I don't know why to be honest)

 ####3.
 Creation of the Training Set & Training Process